Iauar-repo/financas/backend/README.md

 - Passwords hashed with Bcrypt.
 - OAuth2 integration for Google login.
 - Rate‑limiting on sensitive endpoints backed by Redis.
-- Referential cascade deletes on user removal (SQLAlchemy + DB‑level).
+- Referential cascade deletes on user removal.

 # ✅ Testing